 - Allow baked oatmeal to cool, cut into squares and serve!
 If desired, drizzle honey, agave or additional maple syrup on your oatmeal for a sweeter treat.

-For oatmeal cups/muffins:
+For oatmeal muffins:

 - You can also use this recipe to make baked oatmeal cups!
 Lightly spray a 12 cavity muffin tin with non-stick cooking spray.
 Portion batter into the tin and bake at 400°F for 15-20 minutes until muffin tops are a nice golden brown color.
 You may want to consider using these amazing silicon muffin pan liners, they make clean up so much easier when making oatmeal cups!